zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

     running:

-    - Access your Oracle Integration instance by browsing to the *Oracle Cloud My Services Page URL* noted in your *MyLabNotes* file to access your services.
+    - Access your Oracle Integration instance by browsing to the *Oracle Cloud My Services Page URL* that noted earlier in your *MyLabNotes* file to access your services.
 If you forgot to write this URL down, use your browser history to navigate to *My Services - Dashboard*.
 Then, note this URL in your *MyLabNotes* file as *Oracle Cloud My Services Page URL*.

     - Click on the *Integration* option.